 Check out French regulations

-The participation is open to all national and international short films produced and realized from January 1st 2018.
+The participation is open to all national and international short films of any genre and format which must have been produced and realized from January 1st 2018.

 Participants can submit 3 films.